Lolindhir/PnP/docs/assets/rules/Creation/Multiclassing.md

 ### Prerequisites

-To qualify for a new class, you must meet the ability score prerequisites for both your current class and your new one, as shown in the Multiclassing Prerequisites table.
+To qualify for a new class, you must meet the ability score prerequisites for both your current class and your new one, as shown in the [Multiclassing Prerequisites table](https://lolindhir.github.io/PnP/rules/creation/multiclassing/multiclassing_prerequisites).
 For example, a barbarian who decides to multiclass into the druid class must have both Strength and Wisdom scores of 13 or higher.
-Without the full training that a beginning character receives, you must be a quick study in your new class, having a natural aptitude that is reflected by higher- than-average ability scores.
+Without the full training that a beginning character receives, you must be a quick study in your new class, having a natural aptitude that is reflected by higher-than-average ability scores.

 ### Hit Points and Hit Dice